1996 World Series: Braves

 The Braves, who were playing in their 4th World Series since 1991, were in the midst of an unprecedented run of success, winning their division every full season from 1991 to 2005 (not including 1994 because of the player's strike that canceled that season in August).
 During that period, the Braves would play in the National League Championship Series (NLCS) nearly every season from 1991 to 2001 (the lone exception being 2000).
-However, the Braves would make the World Series only one more time in that time, winning their fifth National League pennant in 1999.
+However, the Braves would make the World Series only one more time in that span, winning their fifth National League pennant in 1999.
 They were again defeated by the Yankees in a 4-game sweep.
 The Braves would not return to the World Series until 2021, and have made only three appearances in the NLCS since (in 2001, 2020, and 2021).
 The Braves' 2-game lead in the 1996 World Series marked the closest the Braves would come to a second World Series title in the Bobby Cox era.